Mahaleo: Early years

 The band's popularity continued to grow over the coming years.
 As the younger band members completed their high school studies, they performed frequent concerts in Antananarivo, staying overnight in the student dorms with Raoul and Nono.
-Fafa moved to Antananarivo the shortly afterward to live with his parents, and the band often gathered at his family's home, where they composed many of their early songs.
+Fafah moved to Antananarivo shortly afterward to live with his parents, and the band often gathered at his family's home, where they composed many of their early songs.
 As each of the younger boys passed their baccalaureat, they moved to Antananarivo to continue their studies at the university, which they paid through a combination of state subsidies and the profits from their concerts.
 Political party representatives often approached band members to request them to become official supporters and party members, but the band preferred to remain politically independent.
 Another young and emerging group, Lolo sy ny Tariny, was recruited by the political party MFM, who attempted to pit the two groups against each other.
 Although there were occasional arguments between Bekoto and members of Lolo sy ny Tariny that garnered publicity, the band remained largely above political disputes.